pact-foundation/jest-pact/README.md

 ## `Jest-Pact` Roadmap

+- [ ] Remove supertest and types
 - [ ] user configurable paths for log/pact output dirs
 - [ ] code coverage to coveralls
 - [ ] npm publish automation inc versioning
-• integration with Jest's API to make setup and teardown of pact tests very simple
+- [ ] integration with Jest's API to make setup and teardown of pact tests very simple
-• Ensure that jest-pact plays well with jest's default of watch-mode
+- [ ] Ensure that jest-pact plays well with jest's default of watch-mode
-• Ensure that pact failures print nice diffs (at the moment you have to go digging in the log files)
+- [ ] Ensure that pact failures print nice diffs (at the moment you have to go digging in the log files)

 ## Adapter Installation